Trabant: 1989–1991

 In mid-1989, thousands of East Germans began loading their Trabants with as much as they could carry and drove to Hungary or Czechoslovakia en route to West Germany–the so-called "Trabi Trail".
 Many had to get special permission to drive their Trabants into West Germany.
 The cars did not meet West German emissions standards and polluted the air at four times the European average.

 A licensed version of the Volkswagen Polo engine replaced the Trabant's two-stroke engine, the result of a trade agreement between East and West Germany.
 The first prototypes were built in 1988, with pre-series cars appearing in 1989, but series production only began in May 1990 - By which time the two German states had already agreed to reunification.
-The locally built EA111-series engine was given the model code BM 820 by the East Germans; the plant also made 1.3-liter versions for the Wartburg 1.3 (BM 860) and the Barkas utility vehicle (BM 880).
+The locally built EA111-series engine was given the model code BM 820 by the East Germans; the plant also made 1.3-litre versions for the Wartburg 1.3 (BM 860) and the Barkas utility vehicle (BM 880).
 The model, the Trabant 1.1, also had minor improvements to its brake and signal lights, a renovated grille, and MacPherson struts instead of a leaf-spring-suspended chassis.

 By April 1991, after only eleven months, the Trabant 1.1 was discontinued.
 In total, 3.7 million Trabant vehicles had been produced.
 However, it soon became apparent that there was no place for the Trabant in a reunified German economy.
 Its inefficient, labour-intensive production line had only survived thanks to government subsidies.

 The Zwickau factory in Mosel (where the Trabant was manufactured) was sold to Volkswagen AG; the rest of the company became HQM Sachsenring GmbH.
 Volkswagen redeveloped the Zwickau factory into a centre for engine production; it also produces some Volkswagen Golfs and Passats.